dhirukumar/cohot-0-1/week2.md

        git push -u (remote name) (new branch name) 12.)done you need to copy the url you got for send pull request and pest to crome sarch bar and send pull request)

+   ### other thins that help you to delete anythins from terminal

+   1.)if you want to a directory that present into your destop and it showes overriding

+     rm -rf (folder namr)   (f means forsefuly) (r is baseclly used in delete the folder)

+   2.)if you inside a your git repo and want to delete any sub-file

+     rm -rf (file name)

+  3.)you are inside your git reppo and want to delete the branch

+       git branch -D (branch name)
+4.)if you want to delete the remote

+      git remote remove (remote name)
+ 6.)how to find the hidden file

+        ls -a

+5.)how to delete the hidden file

+    rm -rf (hidden file that starts with .) (r is used when we delete the folder)